anyscale/templates/templates/intro-jobs/README.md

 !python main.py
 ```

 Next, let's try submitting the app to Anyscale Jobs.
-Within a workspace, you can use the "ray job submit" (job runs will be managed by Anyscale Jobs) functionality for this.
+Within a workspace, you can use the `anyscale job submit` (job runs will be managed by Anyscale Jobs) functionality for this.

 The following cell should also run to completion within a few minutes and print the same result.
 Note however that the Ray app was not run within the workspace cluster (you can check the ``Ray Dashboard`` to verify).
 It was submitted to Anyscale for execution on a new Ray cluster.